 Including Pictures in the Tesla Forum

-NOTE: Image and video links in posts are no displayed (as of October 2016), but you can use TeslaTap’s Assistant Pro to make most images and video links automatically appear in-line.
+Image and video links in posts are not displayed but you can use TeslaTap’s Assistant Pro to make most images and video links automatically appear in-line.

 site:forums.tesla.com search terms